 Notable NASCAR Cheating Scandals

-While the old saying “If you ain’t cheating, you ain’t trying” is hard to attribute to its original source and has been used in many sporting situations to justify actions, nowhere is it more prominent than in the world of NASCAR racing.
-While current drivers such as Jimmie Johnson have caused some to be suspicious, there is plenty of history in the world of NASCAR of stretching the rules just a bit.
+There's an old saying, “If you ain’t cheating, you ain’t trying.”
+Though the original source of this saying is hard to attribute, it has been used in many sporting situations to justify actions—most prominently, perhaps, in the world of NASCAR racing.
+While current drivers such as Jimmie Johnson have raised suspicions, there are plenty of examples in the NASCAR world of people stretching the rules just a bit.

-After reviewing the footage, NASCAR decided Bowyer had spun out on purpose and took the spot away from Truex Jr.and gave it back to Newman, who would have won the spot if the caution had not occurred.
+After reviewing the footage, NASCAR decided Bowyer had spun out on purpose and took the spot away from Truex Jr. They gave it back to Newman, who would have won the spot if the caution had not occurred.

 Junior was famous for saying that it wasn’t exactly “cheatin’” that he was doing, it was just “creatin’” Junior as one of the early racers in the sport believed in creativity when it came to modifications of his car.
 He even cut down and rebuilt one of his cars, the yellow banana, in order to improve aerodynamics.